Why prenatal yoga is more than gentle stretching

 - Heavy bleeding

-At Templeshape in Zurich Wiedikon, we offer yoga classes that are perfect for pregnant women.
-Our trainers specialize in prenatal training and tailor each session individually – regardless of whether you are in your first or third trimester.
+At Templeshape In Zurich Wiedikon we offer yoga courses that are perfect for pregnant women.
+Our trainers specialize in prenatal training and adapt each lesson individually - regardless of whether you are in the first or third trimester.

 - Exchange with other expectant mothers

-👉 More about our pregnancy yoga classes in Zurich
+đ More about our pregnancy yoga courses in Zurich

 When can I start prenatal yoga?

-If you already have yoga experience, you can continue from the very beginning (with modifications).
-As a beginner, we recommend starting from the second trimester.
+If you already have yoga experience, you can continue from the beginning (with adjustments).
+As a beginner, we recommend starting in the second trimester.

 How often should I do yoga during pregnancy?

 2-3 times a week for 30-60 minutes is ideal.
-More important than frequency is consistency – better to do it twice a week regularly than five times in one week and then take a three-week break.
+Regularity is more important than frequency - it's better to do it twice a week consistently than 5 times in a week and then take a break for three weeks.

 Can I do regular yoga or do I need a special course?

 A special pregnancy yoga course is recommended, especially if you have little experience.
-The teacher will know which positions are safe and how they need to be adapted for your belly.
+The teacher will then know which positions are safe and how to adjust them for your stomach.